 Idaho Northern and Pacific Railroad (INPR) provides freight service over four former Union Pacific (UP) branch lines in Southwestern Idaho and Northeastern Oregon.
 A Union Pacific Railroad line runs through Kuna just south of downtown and parallel to Indian Creek.
 The UPRR segment that runs through the City of Kuna is part of the Northwest Corridor within the Nampa UPRR Subdivision.
 The Northwest Corridor carries double-stack containers, many destined for West Coast ports and foreign markets or towards Chicago and domestic distribution.
 UPRR maintains an existing rail yard in downtown Kuna.

-Commuteride provides van and carpooling services in the area.
-Kuna has approximately 53 acres of park area within the City.
-Enjoy walking/biking paths throughout and along Indian Creek.
+Commuteride provides van and carpooling services in the area boasting routes to Gowen Field, Boise VA Medical Center, Mountain Home AFB and downtown Boise.
+Kuna has approximately 53 acres of park area within the City with many more acres to be added in the future.
+Enjoy walking/biking paths throughout and along the Indian Creek Greenbelt.